Golem: Culture of the Czech Republic

 The golem is a popular figure in the Czech Republic.
 The 1915 novel by Gustav Meyrink (The Golem) was briefly popular and did much to keep the imagination about the golem going.
 Several restaurants and other businesses have names that make reference to the creature.
 A Czech strongman, René Richter goes by the nickname "Golem", and a Czech monster truck outfit calls itself the "Golem Team".

 Abraham Akkerman preceded his article on human automatism in the contemporary city with a short satirical poem on a pair of golems turning human.

 Clay Boy variation

 A Yiddish and Slavic folktale is the Clay Boy, which combines elements of the golem and The Gingerbread Man, in which a lonely couple makes a child out of clay, with disastrous or comical consequences.

 In one common Russian version, an older couple, whose children have left home, make a boy out of clay and dry him by their hearth.
 The Clay Boy (Гли́няный па́рень, Glínyanyĭ párenʹ) comes to life; at first, the couple is delighted and treats him like a real child, but the Clay Boy does not stop growing and eats all their food, then all their livestock, and then the Clay Boy eats his parents.
 The Clay Boy rampages through the village until he is smashed by a quick-thinking goat.

 Golem in popular culture

+In popular culture, the term "golem" is often used to refer to "any magically created human figure" rather than specifically "a humanoid formed by Kabbalistic means".